kwgoodman/la/doc/source/work.rst

 Assignment by indexing
 ----------------------

-Assignment by indexing is the same ways as with a Numpy array:
+Assignment by indexing is the same as with Numpy arrays:
 ::
     >>> y = larry([[1, 2], [3, 4]], [['r0', 'r1'], ['c0', 'c1']])